 Across India, more than 100 million people rely on the textile and handicrafts sector as their main source of income.
-However, for rural artisans who are overwhelmingly women, they often lack the access and skills necessary to operate on the wider market, and more than 50% of households that rely on the handlooms industry live under the poverty line.
+However, for rural artisans who are mostly women, they often lack the access and skills necessary to operate on the wider market.
+So more than 50% of households that rely on the handlooms industry live under the poverty line.

-RangSutra works with artisan cooperatives from rural villages to source textiles that are then turned into finished garments and sold to wholesale buyers and retailers.
-The social business also provides skills trainings, design inputs, and small-scale financing to support the development of the artisans and the cooperatives.
+RangSutra act as a bridge between rural artisans and global consumers to create sustainable livelihoods and revive India’s rich craft heritage.
+They work with artisan cooperatives from rural villages to source textiles that are then turned into finished garments and sold to wholesale buyers and retailers.
+RangSutra provides their artisans with skills training, design input, working capital and quality control.